rust-lang/reference/src/items/functions.md

     This rule also applies to type parameters of impl blocks that contain const methods

-* arithmetic and comparison operators on integers
+* Arithmetic and comparison operators on integers
-* all boolean operators except for `&&` and `||` which are banned since they are short-circuiting.
+* All boolean operators except for `&&` and `||` which are banned since they are short-circuiting.
-* any kind of aggregate constructor (array, `struct`, `enum`, tuple, ...)
+* Any kind of aggregate constructor (array, `struct`, `enum`, tuple, ...)
-* calls to other *safe* const functions (whether by function call or method call)
+* Calls to other *safe* const functions (whether by function call or method call)
-* index expressions on arrays and slices
+* Index expressions on arrays and slices
-* field accesses on structs and tuples
+* Field accesses on structs and tuples
-* reading from constants (but not statics, not even taking a reference to a static)
+* Reading from constants (but not statics, not even taking a reference to a static)
 * `&` and `*` (only dereferencing of references, not raw pointers)
-* casts except for raw pointer to integer casts
+* Casts except for raw pointer to integer casts
 * `const unsafe fn` is allowed, but the body must consist of safe operations only and you won't be able to call the `const unsafe fn` from within another const function even if you use `unsafe`